sjahu/slack-emoji-everywhere/README.md

   - Background scripts are allowed to subvert CORS, which would make it impossible for javascript running on another page to communicate directly with Slack
 - `not-slack.js`: A content script that runs on non-Slack pages to insert emoji
   - Injects emoji once on page load, then monitors the DOM for updates to inject new emoji as needed
+  - Watches contenteditable nodes, textareas, and input[type=text] elements for emoji entry and displays an emoji picker.
 - Emoji are downloaded using the undocumented (publically, at least) API that the Slack web client uses.
 - API requests are authenticated using the logged-in user's cookie token: a token that is only valid when sent in combination with the session cookie